rmateeq/hydra-tutorial/01- Is-AI-for-You.md

 <p align="center">
 <img src="https://user-images.githubusercontent.com/7511849/202747792-030fa414-c624-4288-97f7-b4ae536909d3.png" width="600" height="310" />
 </p>

+##### Is incorporate AI simple enough?
+It turns out that like any other software system, implementing AI into any existing system brings it's own requirements and challenges.
+In fact, it is often not a definitive sequence of steps to incorporate AI in any existing system.
+Depending on nature of system, objectives, and data under consideration the process may requires customized steps to realize the potential of AI.
+In the following diagram, a generic flow of steps in implementing an email classification system are illustrated.
+Choosing the process flow can vary even for similar tasks.
+Therefore, it requires learning new skills centered around AI, machine learning, and data science.
+However, is learning these new skills possible quickly, and is there a route around?
+This is the focal contribution that hydra.ai brings, and is unraveld next.
 <p align="center">
 <img src="https://academy.geomant.com/hs-fs/hubfs/Building%20a%20Machine%20Learning-based%20Email%20Classification%20Model.png?width=1363&name=Building%20a%20Machine%20Learning-based%20Email%20Classification%20Model.png" width="600" height="310" />
 </p>

+##### Can incorporation of AI become easy and quick?
+**hydra.ai** provides the pre-built custome containers with different AI capabilities.
+A system that aims to incorporate AI in the existing system finds an easy step-by-step wizard to select and put the AI model to use in no time.
+For instance, **hydra.ai** provides the pre-built model for email classification and prioritization.
+In the figure below, it is revealed that incorporation of this AI capability can be achieved with a few clicks in a few minutes without having to learn new skills, master those, design the solution, and seemlessly integrate it in the existing system.
 <p align="center">
 <img src="https://user-images.githubusercontent.com/7511849/202778179-23edee59-ad16-40c2-99fb-25fee9063eb9.png" width="600" height="310" />
 </p>

+-----------------------------------------------------------------End of Text------------------------------------------------------------------------
 - Increase productivity
 - Provide insights from data